 Slips, trips and falls are some of the most common incidents that occur both in workplaces and in public spaces.
-While with some falls, it’s just a matter of bruised pride, there are many cases where the injuries are severe – including fractures, breaks, back pain, bruising, swelling and cuts.
+While with some falls, it’s just a matter of bruised pride, there are many cases where people will suffer severe personal injuries – such as fractures, breaks, back pain, bruising, swelling and cuts.

 As we face the winter months and poor weather conditions, it can be more likely that you might have a slip, trip or fall while out and about, resulting in a personal injury.

 If you have been injured as a result of a slip, trip or fall in a circumstance which could have been prevented (or occurred as the result of the actions – or lack thereof – of someone else), then you may be entitled to make a claim for compensation.